-Decorative 1920s Blouses
+Early 1920s Blouses

-The mid 20s saw the details of the early years disappear in favor of the man-inspired button up blouse.
-Ruffles and pintucks down the center created long lines.
+With so many other rules being tossed aside, there was no time like the Roaring Twenties to dig into the man’s closet and see what could be adapted for women.
+The mid-’20s saw the delicate details of the early years disappear in favor of the man-inspired button-up shirt blouse.
+Ruffles, pintucks, long plaquettes, and buttons down the center created vertical lines.
 Button up blouses usually had soft pointed collars and a modest V neck opening with 6 to 8 buttons down the front.
-Some hung open but most had a wide waistband that circled around the hips.
+Some hung straight down, while others had a wide waistband that circled around the hips.
 The band often fasted with buttons on one side.

 Buying 1920s Style Blouses